 (iii) otherwise failing to comply with an enduring power of attorney or with the duties of an attorney.

 BC Power of Attorney Dispute Lawyers Can Take Action To Set Aside Fraudulent Transfers

-In a recent BC Supreme Court case a 96 year old father- who remained mentally competent- successfully sued his daughter who he granted a power of attorney to- to reverse a transfer of his land she made that ended up in her son’s name name.
+In a recent BC Supreme Court case a 96-year-old father- who remained mentally competent- successfully sued his daughter who he granted a power of attorney to- to reverse a transfer of his land she made that ended up in her son’s name.
 In Galloway v.
 Barski the Court reviewed the statutory and case law and provides a great summary for BC Power of Attorney Dispute Lawyers and their clients: